briancain/gameboy-go/README.md

 # GameBoy Go

-A Game Boy emulator written in Golang.
+A Work-In-Progress GameBoy emulator written in Golang.

 ## How to build